 Enterprise plan users can also set up custom permissions and custom roles to fit the needs of their organization.

 Overall, ClickUp has better-organized user roles and permission levels, making it easier to navigate the platform.
-Since it also allows users to set up custom permissions and create custom roles, it rightfully earns a point in this round.
+That’s without even mentioning how it allows users to set up custom permissions and create custom roles.

-Not every tool out there is a one-size-fits-all solution, so if you want to have an all-around useful task management tool — integrations are a must.
+Not every tool out there is a one-size-fits-all, so if you want to have an all-around useful task management tool, integrations are a must.

 ClickUp integrates with 1,000+ apps, including: